kubecost/docs/custom-prom.md

 ### Implementation Steps

-1. Copy [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) and update the following parameters:
+1. Pass the following parameters in your helm [values file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml):

-   - `prometheus.fqdn` to match your local Prometheus with this format `  http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc`
+   * `prometheus.fqdn` to match your local Prometheus service address with this format `  http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc`
-   - `prometheus.enabled` set to `false`
+   * `prometheus.enabled` set to `false`

    Pass this updated file to the Kubecost helm install command with `--values values.yaml`